 Incumbent worker training is designed to either assist workers in obtaining the skills necessary to retain employment or to avert layoffs and must increase both a participant's and a company's competitiveness.
 The IWT policy allows local Boards the flexibility to provide IWT to employers when needed.
 Local areas may use up to 20 percent of their local adult and dislocated worker funds for IWT.
 IWT aims to improve the participants' skills and competitiveness and increase the employers' competitiveness.
 The training should, wherever possible, allow the participant to gain industry-recognized training experience and ultimately should lead to an increase in wages.
 To receive incumbent worker funding under WIOA, an incumbent worker must have an employer-employee relationship and an established employment history with the employer.
-Incumbent workers are employed at the time of their participation, and the contract funds are paid to the employer for training provided to the incumbent worker either to avert a lay-off or otherwise retain employment.
+Incumbent workers are employed at the time of their participation, and the contract funds are paid to the employment.
 A "model" incumbent worker training would be one where a participant acquires new skills, allowing him or her to move into a higher skilled and higher paid job within the company, thus permitting the company to hire a job seeker to backfill the incumbent worker's pre-training position.